Measure twice. Cut once.

-The B2B payment decisions startup will use the new office to launch its first instant payments programme with a number of multinational buyers.
+Why?
+Glasgow offered the B2B payment decisions startup all the right credentials to launch its niche instant payments programme with a number of multinational buyers.

-Supported by £800,000 R&D funding from our partners, Scottish Enterprise, the Previse development centre will create 37 new data science jobs.
+Supported by £800,000 research and development (R&D) funding from our partners, Scottish Enterprise, the Previse development centre will create 37 new data science jobs.

 The technology uses artificial intelligence to allow large businesses to pay suppliers the day they receive an invoice.